poetapp/documentation/rdd/separate-file-uploads.md

 Frost will need to provide an `author` property that is a uri which resolves to an author. `author` will be a data uri until we have Identity Claim functionality.
 The `author` data uri will be generated from the users privateKey using poet-js's `createAuthorFromPrivateKey` ( yet to be created ).

-In the future `author` will be a uri that resolves to a Identity Claim.

-Question: What do we do if a user provides an author as a string?
-Just overwrite it with the data uri and this info is lost?
-We could make it part of the data uri if we make `createAuthorFromPrivateKey` take some extra properties.
-If author gets converted to a name property of the data uri thenclaims can still specificy an author name, sort of like an Identity would accomplish.
+Previous claims took an `author` property which was the authors name, for backwards compatability we will take the provided `author` will become a `name` property of the generated data uri so that generated data uri acts like an Identity claim.

 ##### archiveUrl & hash